Government of New Brunswick

 Reports on Achievement 2022-2023

-Each year, the Department of Education and Early Childhood Development releases reports on achievement results to inform families and the public about student performance as it relates to targets and outcomes of the provincial education plans.
+Each year, the Department of Education and Early Childhood Development releases reports on achievement results to inform families and the public about student performance related to provincial education plan outcomes.

 Provincial assessments provide important information about the education system in New Brunswick.
-For educators, it provides feedback about alignment with provincial curricular standards and the appropriateness of their expectations for students.
+For educators, they provide feedback about alignment with provincial curricular standards and the appropriateness of their expectations for students.
 For the public, it ensures transparency related to how the system is performing.

-Education is a top priority for our government.
-Building a better education system is our focus and everything we have done and will do is guided by one goal: to leave the education system better than we found it.
-New Brunswick students, educators, families, and those responsible for system supports have much to be proud of and we will continue to work to help our students develop the skills they need to be successful, both in the classroom and in the future.
+Education remains a top priority for our government.
+The sustained efforts of all education partners continue to be essential for student success and evidence of the resilience of our school leaders, teachers, and students is apparent in the provincial assessment results again this year.
+New Brunswick students, educators, families, and those responsible for system supports have much to be proud of, and we will continue to work to help our students develop the skills they need to be successful, both in the classroom and in the future.

 Sincerely,